 Can I Join the Bone Marrow Registry?

-• Attend for your appointment at donation clinic as arranged.
+• Attend for your blood donation appointment at donation clinic as arranged.

-• Complete the Health and Lifestyle questionnaire, tick the question relating joining the Bone Marrow Registry.
+• Complete the Health and Lifestyle questionnaire, including tick the question relating joining the Bone Marrow Registry.

 • Following completion of successful eligibility assessment with one of our clinic staff, an extra tube of blood will be taken at donation for tissue-typing tests.